BITSS/Annual2016/README.md

 ##### Dynamic Documents in Stata

-First, Stata isn't free, but you can get a temporary copy for the workshop [here](https://umich.app.box.com/v/stata).
-If you have any trouble with that install, e-mail [ICPSR IT](icpsr-sp-techsupp@umich.edu).
+First, Stata isn't free.
+Sadly, we can't provide you with any sort of demo copy, but anyone with a UC Berkeley login can use it through [Citrix](http://citrix.berkeley.edu).

 Although far less well developed in Stata than in R, dynamic documents can be created using the Markdoc ado created by E.F.
 Haghish.
 To install, run the following commands in Stata: